rsdoiel/mweave/IDEAS.md

 + option to generate "front matter" for markdown and source code
 + option to handle "front matter" like fountain
 + option to render AST of mweave for external precessing
++ explicit support for weave,tangle and macros via Shorthand

 Some feature ideas: